If you’ll soon be moving to a new neighborhood, you might be wondering about your neighbors. In fact, might they be curious about you as well?

 Visit the Neighborhood Park

 If you have children or pets, then the local neighborhood park or playground is where you’ll find other parents and pet owners.
-It’s much easier to strike up a conversation when you have common interests – especially children and puppies.
-If you’re not sure where to find the local parks in your area, check out Map of Play on your computer or smartphone.
+It’s much safer to connect with people in an open-air environment and much easier to strike up a conversation when you have common interests – especially children and puppies.
+If you’re not sure where to find the local parks in your area, check out Google for all the options.

-Once you’ve connected with neighbors, it might just be a perfect time to arrange a play date, to get to know each other better.
+Once you’ve connected with neighbors, it will come easily to get to know each other better.

 If you will be moving to a townhouse or condo community, there could be access restrictions for your moving van and/or parking guidelines for off-loading your belongings.
 By checking in advance and letting your moving company know, you could avoid unnecessary stress and possibly save time and expense.